1EdTech/openbadges-specification/ob_v3p0/cert/conformance.md

 The service types and associated certification tests are defined below.

-### API classification
+### API categorization

-This specification defines a [=RESTful API=] protocol to be implemented by applications serving in the roles of [=Client=] and [=Resource Server=].
+This specification defines a [=RESTful API=] protocol to be implemented by applications serving in the roles of [=Service Consumer=] and [=Service Provider=].
 The API uses OAuth 2.0 for authentication and granular resource-based permission scopes.

 All the endpoints defined in the [Open Badges 3.0 API](https://imsglobal.org/spec/ob/v3p0#api) are grouped in four services for certification purposes.
 This grouping is based on the role of the [=candidate platform=] in the API architecture and the purpose of the operation.
 Thus, the resulting grouping is as follows: